-As of the 2014-2015 school year, Santa Rosa County District high schools will not allow any exemptions for semester or final exams.
+Santa Rosa County District high schools do not allow any exemptions for semester or final exams.

-Excused absences shall be granted for personal illness, illness or death of a member of the immediate family, medical or dental appointments, religious holidays, religious instructions, court dates, special emergencies and pre-arranged absences approved by the Principal or designee.
+Excused absences shall be granted for personal illness, illness or death of a member of the immediate family, medical or dental appointments, religious holidays and religious instruction of the specific faith of the student upon the approval of the Principal, court dates, special emergencies and pre-arranged absences approved by the Principal or designee.